Your safety is our top priority at Wakefield Community Boating.

 I’VE NEVER BEEN KAYAKING BEFORE, WHAT EXPERIENCE DO I NEED?

-No experience is necessary!
+No experience is necessary!.
 Our sit-on-top kayaks are very user-friendly and easy to use.
 We provide instruction as well as a life jacket.
+We do recommend boaters have swim experience.

-We have red single kayaks with a weight limit of 225, green single kayaks with a weight
+We have red single kayaks with a weight limit of 225 and green single kayaks with a weight limit of 275.

 WHAT SHOULD I BRING WHEN I COME BOATING?